anqooqie/proconlib/docs/cycle_detection.md

 std::optional<std::pair<std::vector<std::size_t>, std::vector<std::size_t>>> graph.query();
 ```

-It finds one of the cycles in a given directed graph.
+It finds one of the cycles in a given graph.
 If such the cycle does not exist, it returns `std::nullopt`.
 If such the cycle exists, it returns the indices of the vertices which are contained in the cycle and the indices of the edges which are contained in the cycle.